xhanxeli/my-custom-functions/README.md

 # my-custom-functions

-This is used with My Custom Functions BY SPACE X-CHIMP Wordpress plugins.
+Use with My Custom Functions BY SPACE X-CHIMP Wordpress plugins.
 Copy & paste the code to Setting -> PHP Inserter, change OFF to ON then click save button.

 I will not take any responsible if your wordpress or woocommerce site damage.
 By the way, if your website interupt, you can disable